About, why, when… (so many questions)

 If you are interested in more examples of the artist’s artwork, please visit his Portfolio page.

-Jose Martin was born in Oviedo, capital city of Asturias, under the northern shelter of mount Naranco and not far of the snowy peaks of the Sierra Del Aramo, pointing south.
+Jose Martin was born in Oviedo, capital city of Asturias, under the northern shelter of mount Naranco and not far from the snowy peaks of the Sierra Del Aramo, pointing south.

-He grew up with his beloved grandparents in Oviedo, spending summers at his auntie's home in Gijón, where he played and swam with his cousins in the cold waters of San Lorenzo's beach – 16 miles north (Bay of Biscay, south of the Celtic Sea).
+He grew up with his beloved grandparents in Oviedo, spending his summers at his auntie’s home in Gijón, where he enjoyed playing and swimming with his cousins in the chilly waters of San Lorenzo’s beach – 16 miles north (Bay of Biscay, south of the Celtic Sea).

-A few comic books later, Jose graduated from Applied Arts and Graphic Design in Escuela de Arte de Oviedo.
+A few comic books later, Jose completed his studies in Applied Arts and Graphic Design at the Escuela de Arte de Oviedo.
 His first professional work was a poster illustration for a forest management company in Asturias.

-Jose honed his skills in Alicante, where he worked during a period of 15 years, in different areas, such as branding, poster illustration, editorial design and art direction, successfully producing projects for a variety of clients, including tourism, hospitality, publishing, academia or the wine industry.
+Jose honed his skills in Alicante, where he spent 15 years working in various fields, including branding, poster illustration, editorial design and art direction, successfully delivering projects for a variety of clients, such as those in tourism, hospitality, publishing, academia or the wine industry.

 Since 2016 Jose lives in Northwest England, where he continues drawing and studying the works of his masters, abiding by the style they established in the comic books from the 1940’s to 1970’s.